 Right out of grad school, I joined the Palo Alto Research Center (PARC) as a research scientist, developing simulation tools and performing electromagnetic analysis in the Metamaterials Devices and Applications group.

-I am now (quite happily) at Magic Leap working on diffractive optics, among many other things.
+I am currently at Magic Leap working on diffractive optics simulation and design, optical layout automation, among many other things.

 My professional interests lie primarily in applying scientific computing to engineering.
 I am always trying to find ways to perform simulations faster, more robustly, and more parametrically using bespoke code rather than resorting to commercially available software.
 Often the payoffs are in orders of magnitude.
-Here is my current CV (to be updated, link forthcoming).
+Here is my current CV.